juanjoguevara/SimpleFramework/README.md

-# SimpleFramework
+# How to Create a Universal Framework for iOS
 How create a Framework for iOS using Swift.
 Based on a mix of [Elad Nava](https://eladnava.com/publish-a-universal-binary-ios-framework-in-swift-using-cocoapods/) and [Zaid Pathan](https://medium.com/captain-ios-experts/develop-a-swift-framework-1c7fdda27bf1)  posts.
-Modified to work with XCode 9
+Modified and updated to work with XCode 9.
+Include a example project.

 ## 1. Create a Project
 Create a new Xcode project for your framework and select the Cocoa Touch Framework template: